What are Bollinger Bands?

 The Lower Bollinger Band is the difference between the Moving Average and the standard deviations.
 The formula is:

 Lower band= ma – devfactor * StandardDeviation(data, period)

 Why use Bollinger Bands Trading Strategy?

-To measure market volatility, standard deviation formula is used.
+To measure market volatility, the standard deviation formula is used.
 It showcases how the stock price may vary from its original value.